kubamilcarz/kubamilcarz/README.md

 # Hi, I’m Kuba 👋

-*🎯 iOS Developer | 🖥️ Building apps for iOS, visionOS, and macOS | 🎨 Crafting ideas into polished experiences*
+*🎯 iOS Developer / Flutter / 🖥️ Building apps for iOS, visionOS, and macOS*

 I’m an independent iOS developer passionate about creating meaningful apps that enrich daily life.
 Currently, I have 6 apps live on the App Store, including:
-  - Memorize - A flashcards learning app.Bookie
+  - Memorize - A flashcards learning app.
-  - [Bookie](https://kubamil.substack.com/p/weekly-review-1) - A reading tracker for book lovers.
+  - [Bookie](https://getbookie.app) - A reading tracker for book lovers.
   - Coffee Note - A journal for coffee tasting.
   - Escape - A travel journal to keep your memories alive.
   - Palace - A math game to memorize pi digits.